ApplauseOSS/ConsumerGraph/README.md

 |`LOG_LEVEL` | ***NONE*** | The logging level for log4j, [ALL &#124; DEBUG &#124; ERROR &#124; FATAL &#124; INFO &#124; OFF &#124; TRACE &#124; WARN] | `INFO` |
 |`UI_STYLE` | ***NONE*** | The UI style to use, [graph &#124; tree] | `tree` |

-# Running
+# Building and Running
+ConsumerGraph is available on [Docker hub](https://hub.docker.com/search/?q=consumergraph).

-The easiest way to build and run ConsumerGraph is via the build script.
+The easiest way to build it is via the build script.
 You will need Maven and Docker installed.
 ~~~~~
 $ ./build.sh
 $ docker run -p 9913:9913 \